Tapping into new audiences is an incredibly effective way to grow your website traffic—and hreflang tags can make it much easier.

-- Implement the attribute using HTML in link elements in the <head> section of every page.
+- Implement the attribute using HTML in link elements in every page’s <head> section.

-- Implement the attribute in HTTP headers for PDFs and other non-HTML pages or non-HTML files.
+- Add the attribute in HTTP headers for PDFs and other non-HTML pages or non-HTML files.

 - Implementing the attribute in your XML sitemap markup (this will avoid having to edit multiple HTML documents each time you edit or delete a page.
 Direct access to the XML sitemap file can make this even easier.)

 There are a few handy resources to tackle hreflang tags on your site content.
-This is by no means a complete list, but they’ll come in handy as you move ahead.
-Remember that different platforms will have specific instructions for implementation, so reference those before you begin.
+This is not a complete list, but it’ll be useful as you move ahead.
+Remember that different platforms have specific instructions for implementation, so reference those before you begin.

 Should I Use Hreflang with Canonical Tags?